MicrosoftDocs/azure-devops-docs/docs/artifacts/concepts/views.md

 > [!NOTE]
 > Feed views are read-only, which means that users connected to a view can only use packages that are published to that view and/or packages previously saved from upstream sources.

-## Using views to release packages
+## Using feed views to release packages

-When creating packages in continuous integration and delivery scenarios, it's important to convey three pieces of information: the *nature* of the change, the *risk* of the change, and the *quality* of the package.
+When creating packages in continuous integration and delivery scenarios, it's important to convey three pieces of information: the **nature** of the change, the **risk** of the change, and the **quality** of the change.

 :::image type="content" source="media/release-views-quality-nature.png" alt-text="The semantic version breakdown: 1.2.3 represents the nature of change and beta2 represents the quality of change.":::

-### Assess the nature and risk of changes
+### Assess the nature and risk of the change

 The nature and the risk of the change both pertain to the _change itself_, that is, what you set out to do, they're both known at the outset of the work.
-You know if you're introducing new features, making updates to existing features, or patching bugs; this is the *nature* of your change.
-And, you know if you're still making changes to the API surface of your application; this is one facet of the *risk* of your change.
-Many NuGet users use [Semantic Versioning](https://semver.org) (SemVer) notation to convey these two pieces of information; SemVer is a widely used standard and does a good job of communicating this information.
+If you're introducing new features, making updates to existing features, or patching bugs; this is the **nature** of your change.
+If you're still making changes to the API portion of your application; this is one facet of the **risk** of your change.
+Many NuGet users use [Semantic Versioning](https://semver.org) (SemVer) notation to convey these two pieces of information.
+SemVer is a widely used standard and does a good job of communicating this type of information.

-### Determine and communicate quality
+### Determine and communicate quality of the change

-However, the *quality* of the *package* generally isn't known until validation, which comes after your change is built and packaged.
-Because of this, it's not feasible to communicate the quality in the version number, which is specified during packaging and before validation.
-There are workarounds to pre-validate (for example, by consuming the build's DLLs directly before they're packaged; or, publishing packages to a "debug" or "CI" feed, validating, and republishing to a "release" feed), but none that we've seen can truly guarantee that the built package meets the correct quality standard.
+The **quality** of the change isn't generally known until the validation process is complete.
+This comes after your change is built and packaged.
+Because of this detail, it's not feasible to communicate the quality in the version number, which is specified during packaging and before validation.
+There are workarounds to pre-validate (e.g. consume the build's DLLs directly before they're packaged and publish the packages to a "debug" or "CI" environment then validate and republish those packages to a "release" environment) but none that we've seen can truly guarantee that the built package meets the correct quality standard.

 :::image type="content" source="media/release-views-flow.png" alt-text="publishing packages workflow":::

-Release views enable you to communicate the quality of a package after it's been validated.
+`@Release` views enable you to communicate the quality of a package after it's been validated.
 You create SemVer-compliant packages in CI/CD that communicate the nature and risk of your changes using the package version, then promote the package into a release view to show your consumers that it's of a certain quality (for example, `@prerelease`, `@release`, etc.).
-So, a release view enables your consumers to see only the subset of versions of each package that are tested, validated, and ready to go.
+So a release view enables your consumers to see only the subset of versions of each package that are tested, validated, and ready to go.

 :::image type="content" source="media/release-views-quality-tags.png" alt-text="deployment semantic version":::